 Fundamental to this is the provision of NCEA Special Assessment Conditions (SACs), such as reader or writer assistance, computer use, or extra time, for students with learning differences sitting NCEA level exams; and the provision of similar accommodations for those in the earlier, formative years as they move through the education system.

-The 'Plus 20 in 2016' initiative is aimed at lifting the numbers of students receiving NCEA SACs by more than 20% this year.
+The DFNZ 'Plus 20' initiative is aimed at lifting the numbers of students receiving NCEA SACs by more than 20% year on year.

 Unlocking difference in the youth justice system

 In the courts, DFNZ's focus is on youth justice.
-In simple terms, this is about ensuring dyslexic youth are not entrapped in a system that treats them unfairly as adults.
+In simple terms, this is about ensuring youth with neurodisabilities and/or learning differences such as dyslexia are not entrapped in a system that treats them unfairly as adults.
 Difficulty with the acquisition of basic skills like reading and spelling, slower cognitive processing speeds and comprehension all contribute to this.

 Youth offending is the dark side of learning difference.
 For a young person with learning differences that render them ill-equipped to understand and deal with the justice system, DFNZ contends the default should be a family inclusive, restorative approach.
-In line with this, DFNZ is backing calls to raise the Youth Court age from its current level of 16 years.> Click to visit our youth justice space
+In line with this, DFNZ’s objective is to raise awareness of how neurodisabilities and learning differences impact the journey of individuals within the justice system and how this translates to over-representation of these youth in custody.
+And to advocate for key changes in the justice system to better respond to vulnerable youth.> Click to visit our youth justice space